timblair/cv/README.md

 departments and senior managers in terms of planning company strategy and direction.

-###### Technical Product Owner (2013—present)

-* After the change to an agile development process, I have taken on a Product Owner (PO) role, working with the CTO and one other PO to liaise with the rest of the business and manage the backlog of work for the Scrum teams.
-* Part of a small team that spearheaded the agile transformation of the 45-person development team, moving from traditional waterfall to a Scrum process, with 4 cross-functional teams of between 6-10 working in sprints of two weeks.

-###### Platform Architect (2012–2013)
+###### Platform Architect (2012–present)

 * Longer-term planning for the WLD platform, including involvement at Board level in defining and agreeing the changes required and the business implications.
 * Also heavily involved in the day-to-day development of the platform, both from a code perspective, and giving guidance in terms of direction.

+###### Technical Product Owner (2013—2015)

+* After the change to an agile development process, I took on a Product Owner (PO) role, working with the CTO and one other PO to liaise with the rest of the business and manage the backlog of work for the Scrum teams.
+* Part of a small team that spearheaded the agile transformation of the 45-person development team, moving from traditional waterfall to a Scrum process, with 4 cross-functional teams of between 6-10 working in sprints of two weeks.

 ###### Head of Engineering (2010-2012)